apache/calcite/README.md

 Backlog
 =======

 * Rules to push down as many operations as possible to JDBC back-end (i.e. generate SQL)
 * Cascading adapter
 * Easy API to register optimizer rules
 * Easy API to register calling conventions
+* Make it easier to implement RelNode.explain by building on super.
+* Make 'guaranteed' a constructor parameter to ConverterRule.
+(It's too easy to forget.)
+* RelOptRule.convert should check whether there is a subset of desired traitSet before creating

 More information
 ================